JMDProgrammer/Home-Workouts-Made-Easy/README.md

 # NOTE: you do not need to install the dependencies, I have already done that.

+# you just need to install the npm package with this command:

+# npm install

 # ----------------------------------------------------------------------

 # link to install node.js